Stranton Primary School

 When I have raised concerns with the school they have been dealt with properly

-We cannot emphasise enough how vital it is that you contact myself or Mr Nottingham if you have raised a concern and feel it has not been fully addressed.
+We cannot emphasise enough how vital it is that you contact school if you have raised a concern and feel it has not been fully addressed.
 Creating and maintaining positive parent partnerships is so important to us – it is part of our ethos so it is essential to keep the lines of communication open.
 We will always listen to parents’ views and gather all of the facts before reaching an amicable solution.
 It's in everybody's best interests that any issues are resolved as quickly as possible - ultimately we all want the same thing – for our children to feel safe and happy in school; and receive an outstanding education so they are well prepared for secondary school and beyond.

 Overall, we are very happy with the feedback given – it is good to know that the vast majority of children enjoy attending Stranton Primary School and that parents are happy with the education we provide.
 We really value your feedback so we can continue to ensure your children is given the best possible education and experiences.